Learn about some of the controversial aspects of association health plans.

 Association plans are most attractive to healthy individuals who are unlikely to need much care in the near future.
 But if the healthiest people sign up for them, only less healthy people, who are more expensive to cover, might remain on ACA plans, saturating that market with people who are expensive to cover.
 This could raise the price of standard plans, potentially destabilizing the Obamacare exchanges, specifically the group health insurance market.

 This article is for general information, and might not be updated after publication.
-For more information on the rise of association plans.
-To learn more about trends in the health insurance market, visit our eHealth Newsroom.
+For more information on the rise of association plans and to learn more about trends in the health insurance market, visit our eHealth Newsroom.
 To view health insurance plans and get free quotes, visit eHealth.com.